rgriff23/rgriff23.github.io/_posts/2017-06-11-ecomorphology-orbit-orientation.md

 >  Total
 ```

 Wow, nothing is significant!
 Thus, simply incorporating phylogeny into the analysis has transformed a study for which nearly every statistical test yielded a significant result into a study with NO significant results.
 It is hard to find a more perfect example of how important it can be to include phylogeny in analyses of interspecific data.
-Feel free to play around with the data I provided to fit alternative models.
-In combination with the original paper, the defintions of variables should be easy to figure out.

 ## Concluding remarks